 85) Racism in France: There is widespread racism in France towards Arabs who represent about 10 % of the population and Roma/Gypsy people.

 86) Daft Punk and Parkour come from France:

 87) Denim was born in the Languedoc-Roussillon city of Nimes, France: Levis Strauss imported it from Nime to California to make tough clothes for gold miners.
 The word “Denim” is actually a phonetic spelling of the word “De Nimes,” which means “From Nimes.”

 88) There are homeless people in France: This may or may not shock you, but many tourists are shocked to see homeless people when they come to France.

 89) Graffiti in France is alive and well: Especially in big cities like Marseille and Paris.

 Shopping & Businesses

-Here are a few important things you need to know about shopping and how businesses work in France.
+Here are a few essential things you need to know about shopping and how businesses work in France.

 If you’ve ever lived in the US or Canada, I’m sure you’ve seen how people leave their shopping carts anywhere they please in the parking lot after they unload their groceries.
 “Guilty as charged.”
 In France, this doesn’t happen because, in order to use a shopping cart, you have to insert a coin or token to release it from the cart in front of it.
 (Carts are daisy chained together).

-91) Bring your own bags to the grocery store: You must buy grocery bags which can cost 5 or 115 centimes so the vast majority of people bring their own grocery bags.
+91) Bring your own bags to the grocery store: You must buy grocery bags which can cost 5 to15 centimes, so the vast majority of people bring their own grocery bags.

 93) Food stores in France are usually closed on Sunday or close by noon:

 94) Stores and business, including banks, may close during lunch hour:

 Grocery stores usually play music over the loudspeaker.
-A large portion of that music is in English but rather than playing classic soothing music, you’ll often hear popular songs including songs with profanity in them.
+A large portion of that music is in English but rather than playing soothing classical music; you’ll often hear popular songs including songs with profanity in them.

 Other Things To Consider